fbpx

 QHP Application and Network Adequacy Requirements

-Every year the Department of Health and Human Services (HHS) issues the Notice of Benefit and Payment Parameters (NBPP) rule, outlining the parameters for the health insurance marketplace.
-One of the crucial aspects covered in the rule is network adequacy standards, which health plans and stand-alone dental plans (SADPs) must meet to offer qualified plans through the Federally-facilitated Exchanges (FFEs) and State-based Exchanges on the Federal platform (SBE-FPs).
+Every year, the Department of Health and Human Services (HHS) issues the Notice of Benefit and Payment Parameters (NBPP) rule, outlining the parameters for the health insurance marketplace.
+One of the crucial aspects covered in the rule is the network adequacy standards, which health plans and stand-alone dental plans (SADPs) must meet to offer qualified plans through the Federally-facilitated Exchanges (FFEs) and State-based Exchanges on the Federal platform (SBE-FPs).

 QHP Application and Network Adequacy Reviews